 For More Information

-Join EBI and Tommy Eden on August 16th, 2017 at 1pm ET for a brief explanation of what this means for your organization's policies, and for an opportunity to ask Tommy questions directly.
-Register here:
+On August 16th, 2017, EBI and attorney Tommy Eden presented a brief explanation of what this means for your organization's policies, and gave listeners the opportunity to ask Tommy questions directly.
+You can watch the recording for free here: